Microsoft-Web/WebCampTrainingKit/Presentation/HTTP-Services/GeekQuiz-Web-API-Universal-Windows/README.md

 <a name="summary" />
 ## Summary ##

-By completing this demo you should have understood how you can leverage ASP.NET Web API from a Universal Windows application to quickly build a front end for an existing web application.
+By completing this demo you should have understood how you can leverage a ASP.NET 5 API from a Universal Windows application to quickly build a front end for an existing web application.

 ---